Diffusion-aware voltage source: An equivalent circuit network to resolve lithium concentration gradients in active particles: Equivalent circuit network for solid diffusion

 The integral form of the internal state $c_{n}$ of layer $n$ can be derived from \cref{eq:connection}:

-where $c_{n,0}$ represents the initial state that is given.
-In some cases, the internal states can be changed to state of charge (SoC) as shown in \cref{sec:expval}.
+where $c_{n,0}$ represents the initial state, corresponding to the initial condition of diffusion equation~(\ref{eq:soliddiff_sph}) that is omitted for brevity.
 Finally, the two current flows at the edges of the shell circuit network are specified as

 where $I_\text{in}$ is the portion of applied current $I_\text{app}$ for one active particle (detailed below).
-These two expressions correspond to the boundary conditions (\ref{eq:bcs}) of the diffusion equation, respectively.
+These two expressions correspond to the boundary conditions (\ref{eq:bcs}) of the diffusion equation.

 The shell circuit network as a whole can be considered as a high-level circuit element whose input is the applied current.
 The output is the electrode potential

 where $\text{OCP}$ is the measured potential function for an active material (see \cref{fig:multivolts}c for examples) and the surface concentration is linearly extrapolated from those of the outermost two layers